shadiaal/ManagementSystemwithNgRx/README.md

 7. **Dispatching Actions:**
    In your component, dispatch actions like loading tasks or adding new tasks:

 By following the steps above, you integrate NgRx for state management in your Angular app while keeping the app's state centralized and reactive.
-This setup ensures the state is consistent and all changes are managed through actions, reducers, and effects.